PaulESantos/RDataScience/07_Reproducibile.md

 #```
 ```

-Load these packages in a code chunk (you may need to install some packages):
+Add a new _code chunk_ at the bottom of this template file to load these packages (you may need to install some packages):

 ```r